plain-text-blogger-theme/plain-text-blogger-theme/README.md

 You can create a post-only Mastodon by connecting your account to [Buffer](https://buffer.com/) and discarding your password.

 It is possible to create a Mastodon where you toot your Pastebin links.
-However, there are concerns about Buffer's persistence and the risk of being able to recreate a Mastodon that excludes links to inconvenient posts.
+However, there are concerns about Buffer's persistence and the risk of you recreating a Mastodon that excludes links to posts that are inconvenient for you.